Traits

 Species: Dromedairy

-This trait grants the Dromedairy the Butterfly colour pallette.
+This trait grants the Dromedairy the Treat colour palette.

 In breedings, this can be passed down as either a dominant or recessive gene.